nuejs/www/docs/index.md

 ## Installation
-Nue comes with a [command line interface](reference/command-line-interface.html) (CLI), which can be reused accross multiple websites and/or single-page applications.
+Nue comes with a [command line interface](reference/command-line-interface.html) (CLI), which can be reused across multiple websites and/or single-page applications.
 Install it globally as follows:

 ``` sh